mobify/developer-values/README.md

 **Actively seek feedback and incorporate it into your work.**

-Before writing code, discuss solutions with your peers.
+Before implementing a major change, discuss solutions with your peers.

 Discussions may be informal five minute [🦆 Rubber Duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) sessions in front of a white board, or a calendared fifty minute Design Review with